jasaenz317-bit/sturdy-market/README.md

 # Financial Data Project

 Short description
-- Utility scaffold for collecting, processing, and visualizing financial time-series data.
+- Utility interface for collecting, processing, and visualizing financial time-series data.
 - Includes a Streamlit app, data helpers, and simple tests.

 What this contains